Breakshot

 Breakshot: A Life in the 21st Century American Mafia is an American memoir by Kenny "Kenji" Gallo, a former member of the Colombo Crime Family and The Milano Brothers who became an informant in the federal witness protection program.
 The book, which was titled after the undercover code name the FBI gave him, was released by Phoenix Books in August 2009, with co-writer Matthew Randazzo V.

 Storyline

 The book is a story of life as a criminal and mafia associate.
 Breakshot includes Gallo's efforts to solve the 1987 murder of Joe Avila, a local restaurateur in Orange County, California, who was also said to be one of OC's biggest cocaine dealers in the 1980s.

-After years in the mob, Gallo turned informant and wore an undercover wire against New York's Colombo and Lucchese Mafia Families, as well as the Milano family, in exchange for a fresh start in life witness protection program.
+After years in the mob, Gallo turned informant and wore an undercover wire against New York's Colombo and Lucchese Mafia Families, as well as the Milano family, in exchange for a fresh start in life via the witness protection program.